anikhalder/i3PCF/README.md

 This should install all the necessary files for running the code!

-*Note*: in case the classy installation does not work (possibly due to a classy ctypedef int error) or you need to do some advanced uses of classy (see *For advanced uses* below), first install the other dependencies along with the [**Cython**](https://pypi.org/project/cython/) package:
+*Note*: in case the classy installation does not work (possibly due to a classy ctypedef int error) or you need to do some advanced uses of classy (see *Advanced uses* below), first install the other dependencies along with the [**Cython**](https://pypi.org/project/cython/) package:

 ```
 pip install numpy scipy matplotlib pandas vegas treecorr healpy Cython